rackerlabs/puppet-python-sonar/README.md

 - PostgreSQL Database

 ### Pre-requisites
-If you want to run pylint rules, make sure that pylint is installed on the server where static analysis is executing (e.g. Jenkins).
-Example
+If you want to run pylint or flake8 rules, make sure that they are installed on the server where static analysis is executing (e.g. Jenkins).
+Example:
 ```
 pip install pylint
+pip install flake8
 ```

 ### Installing Module Dependencies